ColinRitman/xfgwin/README.md

 use xfg_stark::types::stark::{StarkProof, ExecutionTrace, Air};
 use xfg_stark::types::field::PrimeField64;

-// Create execution trace
-let trace = ExecutionTrace {
+// Create execution trace - The witness of the North let trace = ExecutionTrace {
     columns: vec![vec![PrimeField64::new(1), PrimeField64::new(2)]],
     length: 2,
     num_registers: 1,
 };

-// Create AIR constraints
-let air = Air {
+// Create AIR constraints - The laws of the realm let air = Air {
     constraints: vec![],
     transition: TransitionFunction {